Dos & Don’ts

 - Don’t go it alone – talk to a pro.

-Boston Insurance Claims Attorney on Denied Accidental Death and Dismemberment Claims
+Insurance Claims Attorney on Denied Accidental Death and Dismemberment Claims

 People often purchase accidental death and dismemberment policies to fill in the gaps in coverage in their life insurance policies.
 Accidental death and dismemberment policies pay out a lump sum benefit to beneficiaries after a covered loss.
 However, every year many accidental death and dismemberment claims are unfairly denied by the insurance company.
-Should your claim be denied, contact an experienced Boston insurance claims attorney for help with your appeal.
+Should your claim be denied, contact an experienced Insurance claims attorney for help with your appeal.

 Common Reasons Why Accidental Death and Dismemberment Claims Are Denied